 We've all felt that helpless feeling of dwindling productivity while trying to work on bad hotel wifi.
 This neat gadget will either boost an existing wifi signal or create a hotspot out of a wired ethernet connection.
 It's also an international power adapter and USB charger.

 If you've listened to a podcast or two, you're probably already aware of these subscription services.
 Some (Blue Apron, Hello Fresh, etc.) send you full meal kits, complete with ingredients ready to go; others (like Prep Dish) plan your menu and provide a grocery list and preparation instructions.
-There are a myriad options for every dietary preference or need, every level of kitchen experience, and every budget.
+There are myriad options for every dietary preference or need, every level of kitchen experience, and every budget.
 Whether all the time or just during a busy season, letting someone else handle your meal planning can free up bandwidth to let you focus elsewhere.

 You've already got next week—next year!—figured out, and you don't care who knows it.
 Soft, comfortable, and available in lots of colors.
 What's not to like?